mhnam/r_statistical_analysis/chp5.md

   FALSE ACTION 2;
 ```

-Then FALSE ACTION 2 happens if the conditional expression 1 is _TRUE_ and conditional expression 2 is _FALSE_ rather just conditional expression 1 is _FALSE_
+Then FALSE ACTION 2 happens if the conditional expression 1 is _TRUE_ and conditional expression 2 is _FALSE_ rather just conditional expression 1 is _FALSE_ as intended.

 For this case (_i.e._ when just conditional expression 1 is _FALSE_), nothing happens, because computer recognize the final else statement is _NULL_.

-This happens because computer recognize the if-else as a pair with the nearest one unless using {}:
+This happens because computer recognize the if-else as a pair with the nearest one unless using {}.
+Hence we can solve the problem as follows:
 ```c
 if (conditional expression 1)
   {if (conditional expression 2)